-The high degree of networking between producers, suppliers and service providers makes Austria an excellent life science location with international research.
-With seven per cent of GDP, the life science sector also makes a key contribution to the national gross value added and is responsible for more than 60,000 highly qualified jobs.
+The high degree of networking between producers, suppliers and service providers makes Austria an outstanding life sciences location with international research.
+The life sciences sector accounts for 7% of GDP, thus making a key contribution to national gross value added.
+It is responsible for more than 60,000 highly qualified jobs.

-Austria as a location stands out because it offers not one but several advantages: an excellent infrastructure (including laboratory spaces) and top qualified, motivated employees.
-The availability of data and donors makes Austria an ideal location for medical research.
-This is supplemented by research bonuses and a strong funding landscape: In 2022, Austria is launching a new funding programme with a funding volume of EUR 50 million for pharmaceutical and life science companies in which clinical trials will also receive funding.
+The business location of Austria stands out because it offers not one but several advantages i.e., an excellent infrastructure (including laboratory space) and highly qualified, motivated employees.
+The availability of data and donors makes Austria an ideal location for medical research, complemented by the research tax credit and a strong funding landscape.
+In 2022, Austria launched a new funding programme with a volume of € 50 million for pharmaceutical and life sciences companies, also for financing clinical studies.

 Did you know...